-Andy is consistently ranked among the nation’s top International Trade lawyers by Chambers USA, Who’s Who Legal and The Legal 500, which highlighted Andy’s “nuanced and practical advice” on export controls and economic sanctions.
-Andy has been ranked in Band 1 by Chambers USA every year since 2013.
-The edition praised Andy as a “standout practitioner” who is highly esteemed by his peers for his proficiency in trade policy matters particularly in relation to the WTO and described him as “one of the best WTO lawyers there is.”
-Andy was recognized in the 2016 edition of Who’s Who Legal: Trade & Customs as a “top WTO lawyer” who is particularly proficient in dispute settlement proceedings.
 Andy’s leadership in the international trade and dispute settlement arena is widely recognized.
-International Law Office has bestowed on Andy twice its Client Choice Award for client service in trade and customs law.
-Who’s Who Legal notes that Andy is “simply superb.”
-Andy has also been repeatedly listed as a Leading Lawyer by The Legal 500, and in 2017 was listed in the Hall of Fame.
+He is consistently ranked among the nation’s top international trade lawyers by Chambers USA, Chambers Global, and Who’s Who Legal.
+Andy has been ranked in Band 1 by Chambers USA every year since 2013, and has been ranked by Chambers Global (USA and Asia-Pacific Region) since 2006.
+The edition praised Andy as a “standout practitioner” who is highly esteemed by his peers for his proficiency in trade policy matters, particularly in relation to the WTO, and described him as “one of the best WTO lawyers there is.”
+Andy was recognized in the 2016 edition of Who’s Who Legal: Trade & Customs as a “Global Elite Thought Leader.”
+In the 2021 edition, he is described as “a top WTO lawyer” who stands out for his “superb knowledge of trade law.”
+A previous edition notes that he is particularly proficient in dispute settlement proceedings and “very attentive to client needs” (2020).
+International Law Office has bestowed on Andy twice its “Client Choice Award” for client service in trade and customs law.
+In 2017, Andy was listed in The Legal 500’s the Hall of Fame.
 Andy is an adjunct professor in international trade and investment policy at the School of Foreign Service of Georgetown University.